 - 1. Log on as an administrator and start the Acronis Backup Advanced setup program. - 2.
 Click Install Acronis Backup. - 3.
 Accept the terms of the license agreement. - 4.
-Select the I want to manually select the Acronis components and customize the installation process check box. - You can also select one or more of the machine roles, depending on what you want this machine to do.
+Select the I want to manually select the Acronis components and customize the installation process check box.

+You can also select one or more of the machine roles, depending on what you want this machine to do.
 Based on your choice, the corresponding components (p.
-22) of Acronis Backup will be selected for installation. - 5.
-[Optional] In the components tree, select additional components or clear selection of the components that you do not want to install. - Tips.
-Wake-on-LAN Proxy and some smaller features can be installed only by using the components tree. - You may want to disable Components for Remote Installation from being saved every time you install the management console, because the installation files take about 900 MB of disk space. - 6.
-If prompted, specify one or more of the following parameters, depending on the component selection:
+22) of Acronis Backup will be selected for installation.

+5. [Optional] In the components tree, select additional components or clear selection of the components that you do not want to install.

+Tips.
+Agent for VMware (Windows), Wake-on-LAN Proxy, and some smaller features can be installed only by using the components tree.

+You may want to disable Components for Remote Installation from being saved every time you install the management console, because the installation files take about 900 MB of disk space.

-- Installation mode (trial or full) (p.
-21). - The folder where the product will be installed. - Whether to install the product for all users or only for the current user. - Credentials for the Acronis services (p.
-22).
+- 6. If prompted, specify one or more of the following parameters, depending on the component selection: - Installation mode (trial or full) (p.
+22). - The name or IP address of the license server that Agent for VMware (Windows) will use. - The folder where the product will be installed. - Whether to install the product for all users or only for the current user. - Credentials for the Acronis services (p.
+23).
 By default, the setup program will create a dedicated user account for each service. - The names of Microsoft SQL servers to be used by Acronis Backup Management Server (p.
 24). - Whether to register the components on the management server (p.
 25). - The names of users who will be allowed to connect to the machine remotely (p.
-25). - Whether to enable the management server Web page.
-(If enabled, specify the port for the Web page). (p.
-34) - Credentials for Microsoft SQL Server instances installed on the machine (p.
-57). - Whether the machine will participate in the Acronis Customer Experience Program (CEP). - 7.
-On the summary page, review the list of components that will be installed and the installation settings for those components.
-Click Install to start the installation.
+26). - The name or IP address of the VMware vCenter Server or ESX(i) server whose virtual machines Agent for VMware (Windows) will back up.
+Specify the user name and password for logging on to that server.
+If you do not want to specify the server, click I will specify the server later.